 We've Actually Been Doing This For Years

 Customers call us for help figuring out what to buy and in what size.
 They even stop by our store in Los Angeles for an in house visit.
-You can now schedule a phone or in person consultation online.
-Be sure to bookmark that page and remember that you can find a link to our scheduler on the Contact Us page.
+You can also Contact Us for advice on which sizes to order.

 Why Are We Reluctant To Use a Personal Shopper?